caballerofelipe/vuejs_tree/README.md

 - Allow nodes movement.
 Using drag and drop it would be nice to be able to move nodes from one location to another, that is change their parent and change where they appear under a parent.
 <span style="font-size:0.8em;">This would work using draggable but the actual movement would be implemented in Vuex (the store) to allow Vue to recreate the tree with the changed structure.</span>
 - Add a small box showing the full tree with a box showing the current view.
-- Add lines to join the bottom of the parent node to the top of a node.

 ## Using CSS for the tree
 I've tested two ways of implementing the tree using only CSS: using [`flexbox`](https://www.w3schools.com/css/css3_flexbox.asp) and using [`inline-block`](https://www.w3schools.com/Css/css_inline-block.asp).